The Bankrate promise

 File the claim

 As soon as possible after the policyholder’s death, contact the insurance company to find out their procedure for filing a claim.
 You will likely have to submit a certified copy of the death certificate and complete additional paperwork, such as a claim form.
 Although there is no deadline for filing a claim, it is wise to handle this as soon as possible.
-Your state will have laws that indicate how long the insurer can review your file — often 30 to 60 days.
+Your state will have laws that indicate how long the insurer has to review your claim once submitted — often 30 to 60 days.

-Policies are contestable by the company for the first two years they are in effect, so if the policyholder purchased the policy recently, the insurer may have questions, as life insurance claims on new policies can be a warning sign of fraud.
+- Policy purchase date: Policies are typically contestable by the company for the first two years they are in effect, so if the policyholder purchased the policy recently, the insurer may have questions, as life insurance claims on new policies can be a warning sign of fraud.
 If the death was by suicide, benefits might be denied if there was a suicide clause in the contract.

 Once everything is approved, you must decide how you would like to receive your payout.
 The lump sum payout option is by far the most common.
 Since there are no restrictions on what the money can be used for, a lump sum may help you achieve financial goals such as: